 Companion Pass trick: Qualifying for a business credit card

 Finally, if your spending is high enough, it's possible to earn the Southwest Companion Pass with just one credit card: the Southwest Rapid Rewards® Performance Business Credit Card.
-You'll Earn 70,000 points after you spend $5,000 on purchases in the first 3 months.
-Plus, earn an additional 30,000 points after you spend $25,000 on purchases in the first 6 months.
+You'll Earn 80,000 points after you spend $5,000 on purchases in the first 3 months.
 On top of this, depending on your purchases, you'll get at least 30,000 points for your spending in the process of earning the bonus ($30,000 x 1 point per dollar on general purchases = 30,000 points) — that's a total of 130,000 points for spending $30,000.

 Coronavirus and the Companion Pass